WPS PBC :

 This is a feature of WiFi access-point which allows users to connect by simply pressing the button on the access-point.

-But the problem with this method is that access-point does not have control over which device gets the connection and 120 sec time makes it even worst.
+But the problem with this method is that access-point does not have any control over which device gets the connection and 120 sec window makes it even worst.

 If we have a device which always keep looking for access-point to have a active WPS session and try to connect to it before the intended device does.

 So we need a wifi device which should be small, cheep, low power, easy to get

 Am I describing the ESP8266?

 IMAGINE!.. a ESP sicked underneath the table or chair with some chewing gum.

 We have a ESP8266 running on a coin cell which wake up from sleep and does it's work and sleep again for 100 sec. once we got the connection we can mail the SSID and PASSWORD to someone who needs it (may be YOU). and disconnect before any one gets to know about it. :)

 The esp needs around 80mA when running and the coman CR2032 (50mA max) can not provide that much ofcource there are other cells which can do that or just couple of CR2032 in parallel but then it violets the rules of "coin cell challenge"